 While many patients may be aware that they have an improper bite, many have accepted the condition as a part of their everyday life and do not seek the treatment needed to improve it.
-Unfortunately, misaligned jaws can cause a multitude of problems inside the mouth and to the facial structure that result in a decreased quality of life and which may develop into more complex problems down the road.
-Common problems associated with jaw misalignment include
+Misaligned jaws can cause a multitude of problems inside the mouth and to the facial structure that result in a decreased quality of life.
+Leaving jaw problems untreated may lead to the development of more complex problems down the road.
+Common problems associated with jaw misalignment include:

 - Dental crowding

 - The inability to properly chew and grind food

 - Poor oral hygiene